joetitra/field-workshops-packer/docs/slides/aws/packer-oss/index.md

 We chose the AWS Console as a starting point because most AWS users will be familiar with it.
 From this familiar starting point we begin our journey...

 ---
-name: AWS-Console-Provision
+name: AWS-AMI-Creation
-# Method 1: AWS Console (GUI)
+# Steps to Create a New AMI
 ![:scale 70%](images/aws_provision_0.png)

+.center[The process to create a custom AMI in AWS.]

 ???
 **This is the process for custom AMI creation in AWS.**